-The SEC allows us to "incorporate by reference" the information we file with them, which means that we can disclose important information to you by referring you to those documents.
+file with them, which means that we can disclose important information to you by referring you to those documents.
 The information incorporated by reference is considered to be part of this prospectus, and information that we file later with the SEC will automatically update and supersede this information.
 We incorporate by reference the documents listed below and any future filings we will make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934, as amended.
-This prospectus is part of a registration statement we filed with the SEC (Registration No. 333-69677).
+This prospectus is part of a registration statement we filed with the SEC (Registration No. 333-).
 The documents we incorporate by reference are:

-- 1. Our Annual Report on Form 10-K, as amended, for the fiscal year ended March 31, 1998; - 2.
-Our Quarterly Report on Form 10-Q for the fiscal quarter ended December 31, 1998: - 3.
-Our Quarterly Report on Form 10-Q for the fiscal quarter ended September 30, 1998; - 4.
-Our definitive Proxy Statement filed with the SEC on July 29, 1998 in

-- connection with our 1998 Annual Meeting of Stockholders; - 5.
-Our definitive Proxy Statement filed with the SEC on February 11, 1999 in connection with our 1999 Special Meeting of Stockholders; - Our Current Report on Form 8-K for an event as of April 29, 1998 (filed May 1, 1998); - 7.
-The description of our Class A common stock contained in our registration statement on Form 8-A filed with the Commission on October 14, 1987 under Section 12 of the Exchange Act, including any amendment or report filed for the purpose of updating such; and - 8.
-The description of our preferred stock purchase rights contained in our registration statement on Form 8-A filed with the Commission on May 1, 1998 under Section 12 of the Exchange Act, including any amendment or report filed for the purpose of updating such description.
+- Our Annual Report on Form 10-K, as amended, for the fiscal year ended March 31, 1999; - Our Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 1999; - Our definitive proxy statement filed with the SEC on July 29, 1999 in connection with our 1999 annual meeting of stockholders; - 4.
+Our Current Report on Form 8-K filed with the SEC on July 8, 1999; - 5.
+The description of our Class A common stock contained in our registration statement on Form 8-A filed with the SEC on October 14, 1987 under Section 12 of the Exchange Act, including any amendment or report filed for the purpose of updating such; and - 6.
+The description of our preferred stock purchase rights contained in our registration statement on Form 8-A filed with the SEC on May 1, 1998 under Section 12 of the Exchange Act, including any amendment or report filed for the purpose of updating such description.

-All reports and other documents we subsequently file under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus and prior to the termination of this offering will be deemed to be incorporated by reference herein and to be a part hereof from the date of filing of such reports and documents.
+All reports and other documents we subsequently file under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934, as amended, after the date of this prospectus and prior to the termination of this offering will be deemed to be incorporated by reference herein and to be a part hereof from the date of filing of such reports and documents.
 Any statement incorporated herein shall be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement contained herein or in any other subsequently filed document which also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus.